Dcai169/DARE-Blender-Connector/readme.md

 * Cleans loose vertices.
 * Imports shader `.py` files.
   * If an item name includes a period (.), the shader script for that item will not be imported.
+* Composites HD texture plates into one image.

 ## Manual Installation Instructions